top of page

 How Can I Qualify To Foster The Dog I Want To Adopt?

 The first step is to qualify.
 You can do this by clicking here or on the bone below and filling out the application.
 This way we can learn more about you, to insure we are placing the pup/dog, into a committed and responsible home.
-You must be local, willing to use our veterinarian (Summitview Cowiche Vet Clinic) for the duration of foster and if it is a puppy you are interested in, have been Parvo and Distemper free in your home and on your property, for at least two years.
+Remember, you must be local, willing to use our veterinarian (Summitview Cowiche Vet Clinic) for the duration of foster and if it is a puppy you are interested in, have been Parvo and Distemper free in your home and on your property, for at least two years.

-THAT'S IT.
+THAT'S IT!

-Remember, you are never, at anytime, locked into the adoption of the dog/pup.
-You can opt out if your situation changes or for some reason, you are just not able to follow through, to adoption.
-Until the adoption papers are signed, you are a foster for us and free to change your mind at anytime.
-We of course, try to insure great match-ups via the screening process, to avoid returns for reasons of incompatibility but nothing is ever foolproof.
-Still, it is our goal to provide a rewarding experience and who knows, maybe you will like fostering so much, you will become a permanent member of the All Mutts Team, as one of our fosters and help us save the lives of even more homeless and abandoned dogs.
+Until the adoption papers are signed, you are a foster for us and free to change your mind at anytime for any reason.
+We of course, try to insure great match-ups via the adoption application, to avoid returns for reasons of incompatibility but nothing is ever foolproof.
+Still, it is our goal to provide a rewarding experience for you AND your foster pup/dog because who knows, maybe you will like fostering so much, you will become a permanent member of the All Mutts Team, as one of our fosters and help us save the lives of even more homeless and abandoned dogs.

 clipart-puppy-hug-5.jpg